Understand the Home Office application process and what to expect

 2. Signing the agreement with the Home Office

 Your named Lead Sponsor will need to sign a formal agreement with the Home Office.
 This agreement will set out your responsibilities and those of the Home Office.
 You can find a sample agreement on the Home Office website

 It’s a good idea to read this agreement prior to submitting your application.

-It is the Home Office’s role to identify a suitable family.
-They will then propose the family to your Group and to your Local Authority.
-Your Group and the Local Authority will usually be expected to confirm to the Home Office within five working days as to whether or not you can accommodate the proposed family.
+It is the Home Office’s role to identify a suitable family for your group to welcome.
+They will propose the family to your Group and to your Local Authority.
+Your group and the Local Authority will be encouraged to confirm to the Home Office within five working days as to whether or not you can accommodate the proposed family.
 You should consider the case carefully and whether you can accommodate their needs.
-It is absolutely ok to say "no"; the family will still be resettled and this decision will not count against you.
+It is absolutely ok to say “no”; the family will still be resettled and this decision will not count against you.

 The family to be resettled will be notified after you confirm whether you can accommodate them.
-The Home Office will then organize flights and will agree an arrival date with your Group – it is usually around six weeks after the family has been notified.
+The Home Office will then organise flights and will agree an arrival date with your Group – this is usually 6-8 weeks after the family has been accepted.
 You will receive information about the family so that you can tailor your preparations to their specific circumstances.

 The Home Office ensures that security checks are carried out on everyone who will be resettled to the UK.
-The Home Office will also arrange for the resettled family’s visa and their Biometric residence permit (BRP).
+They will also arrange for the resettled family’s visa and their Biometric residence permit (BRP).

 You’ll be at the airport to meet the family when they arrive in the UK.
 Then you’ll begin to deliver support to the family as you’ve detailed in your application form.

 Reset will arrange post-arrival support catch ups with your group and the refugee family.
 They will take place in person or online up to 3 times during your year of support.
 You can read more about the visits here.